ExtendRealityLtd/Tilia.Interactions.SnapZone.Unity/Documentation/API/SnapZoneFacade.md

 #### ZoneState

-The state of the SnapZone.
+The state of the snap zone.

 ##### Declaration